 - Ideal for injuries, rashes and post surgery.
 Work great for both cats and dogs

-- This lion costume design recovery collar is light in weight, soft and comfortable but may not cover all body part of the pet
+- This sunflower costume design recovery collar is light in weight, soft and comfortable but may not cover all body part of the pet

 - Owner should monitor in the beginning as pet may chew the collar